Humble confidence will get you through the inevitable challenges you’ll face, both in business and in life.

 Humble confidence allowed us to incorporate this market adjustment, apply the principles of communicating effectively, and use customer feedback.
 We were able to succeed with different models of innovating.

 Without this humble confidence in action, I’m convinced we would still be a small boutique project firm, chasing ourselves, chasing our tails, one project after the next after the next.

-By tackling the challenge we faced with humble confidence, we were able to create a distributive model that brought best of both worlds together and propelled us to 650 employees worldwide, something I never imagined or expected.
+By tackling the challenge we faced with humble confidence, we were able to create a distributed model that brought the best of both worlds together and propelled us to 650 employees worldwide, something I never imagined or expected.

 Humble confidence allows you to plow through the roadblocks, even if it requires changing your own perspective.
 It will get you through the challenges you’re sure to face.